Penguin Place logo

 Do Erect-crested Penguins and Magellanic Penguins live in the same area?

-Erect-crested Penguins are found in Bounty Islands, Antipodes Islands (New Zealand).
-Magellanic Penguins are found in Argentina, Chile, Falkland Islands, Southern Brazil.
+No, their ranges do not overlap.
+Erect-crested Penguins are found in Bounty Islands, Antipodes Islands (New Zealand), while Magellanic Penguins live in Argentina, Chile, Falkland Islands, Southern Brazil.
+This geographic separation means they face different environmental pressures and predator communities.

 More Comparisons